770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 ## 4. Your Weakness
 In the past, Procrastination was a huge challenge for me.
 I’d get jobs done in the last moment.
 Later, I realized this was hindering my progress when I am working.
 So I decided to trying to plan ahead and pushing myself to finishing the job before deadline.
 After I sticking to my plans and finishing all the jobs in advance, I would say that I am starting to enjoy finishing things earlier.

 Most recently, When I was working at Citrix as a summer intern, I was able to finish the project in only 8 weeks, much faster than every one expected before I plan everything in advance and try my best to finish it quickly.
-And my manager and mentor even said they were so surpised that I finished it so quickly that they can't believe that I havn't learned CI pipelines before.
+And my manager and mentor even said they were so surpised that I finished it so quickly that they can't believe that I havn't learned jenkins CI pipelines before.